Shop These Indigenous Women Owned Fashion Brands

 Following a career designing fast fashion in LA, Yeung founded 4Kinship focused on “creating with consciousness” and “soulful” fashion, all the while opening up a space for indigenous artists to create.
 4Kinship is equally committed to aiding indigenous communities and has recently dedicated resources to supporting Diné domestic abuse shelters.

-photo: @ladylvintage
+photo: @coutukitsch

 JAMIE OKUMA

 An artist for life, Jamie Okuma designs intricate wearable art and has been featured on runways and in museums across the United States.
 Her pieces, including oversized silk scarves and beaded garments and accessories, are heavily inspired by her diverse indigenous roots.
+Jamie Okuma is also the first Indigenous member in the CFDA (Council of Fashion Designers of America).

 Okuma is a member of the La Jolla Band of Luiseño Indians in Southern California, and has Shoshone-Bannock, Wailaki, and Okinawan roots.